Chapter 1:

 If you have a postgres client installed, you can connect to your database and take a look at it.
 For example, if you have psql you can connect using this command:

-You’ll find that the database contains a table called inventory containing some items and quantities, such as you might use in a stock auditing app.
+You’ll find that the database contains a table called inventory containing some items and quantities, such as what you might use to keep track of your inventory.

 your_database_id=> select * from inventory;